Consider Your Lifestyle

 Choosing a dog involves far more than what breed looks attractive to you, or what you remember about a dog you knew as a child.

 Learn what the breed was originally bred to do.
-Behavior can be modified, but basic instincts -- forged through selective breeding over decades or longer -- cannot be changed.
+Behavior can be modified, but basic instincts—forged through selective breeding over decades or longer—cannot be changed.
+Does the breed’s inherent behavior sound like a fit with your household and lifestyle?

-Visit SPDR's "Breeds" page.
-Beside most of the breed names is a Breed Info link that summarizes our Breed Reps' extensive knowledge and first-hand experience with the breed.
+Visit SPDR’s “Breeds” page.
+Most of the breed names include a link to detailed Breed-Specific Information that summarizes our Breed Reps’ extensive knowledge and first-hand experience with the breed.